Things to do in Castleton, Mam Tor & The Great Ridge Walk - Visit Peak District & Derbyshire

 Download the attached PDF for more details, descriptions and a map of the walking route.
 Always remember to take a map and compass with you and come wearing a good pair of walking boots!

 Respect, Protect, Enjoy Whether you're a regular or brand new visitor, we want to make your trip to the Peak District & Derbyshire as safe, easy and enjoyable as possible.
 Ensure your visit is a responsible one by following the Countryside Code and stay #PeakDistrictProud by keeping dogs on a short lead, parking only in designated areas, sticking to public rights of way where you can, saying no to BBQs and open fires, and taking your litter home with you.

-From the car park turn left up the main road, then first right by the Castle Inn, then right again on a narrow lane just past the Youth Hostel.
+From the car park turn left up the main road, then first right by the Castle Inn, then right again on a narrow lane just past Castleton Hall (formerly a Youth Hostel).
 Beyond a bridge the lane curves up to the left then heads straight on to become a stony path beyond cottages.
 Follow this path until you reach a road.
 Cross the road and go through a gate (or over the stile) and follow the path that leads to the left, running parallel to the road.
 This joins a track which leads to Treak Cliff Cavern.
 Take the steps beside the cavern and turn right to walk along the hillside -to arrive at Blue John Cavern.